khromov/astro-mcp/README.md

 # TODO

+- [ ] Small/Medium preset: $derived.by and sub-runes are missing from tutorial and need to be added
 - [ ] Add Svelte 4 legacy preset
 - [ ] Add SvelteKit legacy preset
 - [ ] Add snapshot tests to validate minification